Alfresco/docs-activiti-enterprise/docs/architecture/application.md

 ## Connectors
 Connectors are used to execute logic outside of processes and the [runtime bundle](#runtime-bundle).
 Connectors are attached to a [service task](../modeling/processes/bpmn/service.md) within a process definition.
 When the process flow reaches the service task, the values are sent from the process instance to a connector using Spring Cloud Streams via [Rabbit MQ](#rabbit-mq) to be used as part of the logic.
 The results are sent back to the process instance after the connector has finished and the process flow continues.

+## Script Runtime Service
+The Script Runtime Service contains the backend functionality required to execute [scripts](../modeling/scripts.md) within an application.
+Scripts are executed outside of the runtime bundle with the results being passed back using Rabbit MQ.